-Where do I even begin… The highest elevation vineyards in Europe reside on a small island.
-The perimeter of this island houses small, sea level beach towns.
-In the middle of the island lives a 12,200 foot volcano.
+Some of Europe’s highest vineyards are found on a small island.
+The perimeter of Tenerife is home to small, sea-level beach towns.
+In the middle of the island stands a 12,200-foot volcano.
 It takes an hour to drive from one end to the other, but from village to village, it seems as though you’ve gone to the moon and back.
-Jungles, deserts, tropical beaches, and mountains…it’s like every ecosystem became an expat and moved here.
-By rule, Spanish.
+Jungles, deserts, tropical beaches, and mountains it’s like every ecosystem became an expat and moved here.
+Politically Spanish.
 By influence, Portuguese.
 By geography, a stone’s throw from Africa.

-This is a place where passengers break into applause when your plane hits the runway…a place where shopkeepers walk you to a competitor’s store if you can’t find what you’re looking for…
+This is a place where passengers break into applause when your plane hits the runway or a place where shopkeepers walk you to a competitor’s store if you can’t find what you’re looking for.

 How it all started…